An Online MPH to Empower Aspiring Change Agents

 Ways to Save on Your Tuition

-Regis partner employees can receive a discount on their tuition.
+Regis partners with more than 100 companies and professional organizations to offer a 10 % to 15% discount on tuition.
 Find out if your employer is a partner.

 Federal and Military Discounts